Broodje-Bram/Full-Stack-Vue-and-Typescript-Developer/README.md

 9 Code Organization & Quality: Follow Vue best practices for organizing your codebase.
 Implement error handling, data validation, and maintain clear naming schemes.

 10  Repository and Deployment: Create a new GitHub repository for the project and deploy the application using services like Vercel or Netlify.
 Ensure a clear commit history that documents your thought process.

+My api code doesn't work at the moment so i used dummy data.